 - Citibank Malaysia

-If you’re looking for simple access to your money abroad - and an even better deal - you can always use Wise.
+If you’re looking for simple access to your money abroad - and an even better deal - you can always send money online with Wise.

-If you have a bank account in Malaysia, or know someone who does, you can transfer money between countries using the real mid market exchange rate.
+If you have a bank account in Malaysia, or know someone who does, you can send money to Malaysia using the real mid market exchange rate.
 There’s no need to scour the city looking for the best rate - making it a convenient way to get your cash, with no hidden fees.